joshasn/medical-form-app/README.md

 ### Module Data Not Exporting
 - **Issue**: Section 9 table data not showing in PDF/JSON
 - **Solution**:
-  - Ensure modules are selected (checkboxes checked)
+  - Ensure modules are selected (checkboxes checked) OR have data from JSON import
   - Check that data is entered in table fields
   - Verify module data processing logs in browser console
+  - Note: Modules with data are automatically processed even if not manually selected

 ---